 Celebrating spring, this is a nature-themed photography exhibition with some 53 beautiful photographs on display.

 For more about the contest go to www.simplepleasuresphoto.com.

 Museum entry is $5 general admission or $2 for students and senior citizens.

 “We have a newly-paved parking lot in the rear of the museum,” said Bishop.

 Award winning photographer Billy Newman served as judge for the spring contest, and some of his work is also on display.

 “We’re looking to engage new audiences by not focusing solely on history, but also on the arts and local culture,” said Bishop.
 “It’s a new direction for us.
 Come join us.”

 Hats, hats and more hats…

 See a sampling of hats from the Newnan-Coweta Historical Society’s collection, given by State Rep. Lynn Smith, at McRitchie-Hollis Museum.
 Hours are 10 a.m to noon and 1 to 3 p.m.
 Tuesdays through Saturdays.
-The spring lingerie exhibition of bridal trousseau items and our exhibition on early African-American schools will be up a few more weeks as well, and there is a sampling of hand-painted Easter eggs done by the late Vinnie Rosenzweig.
+The spring lingerie exhibition of bridal trousseau items and our exhibition on early African-American schools will be up a few more weeks as well, and there is a sampling of folk toy reproductions from the 1950s that were recently donated to NCHS.

 ‘Naughty Newnan: From Corsets to Couture’